karlwestin/require-jquery/README.md

 also has a link to
 [download this sample project](http://requirejs.org/docs/download.html#samplejquery).

-The sample project uses a require-jquery.js file which is just a simple combination of RequireJS and jQuery.
+The sample project uses a configuration to specify to require.js where to find the jQuery file.
+This is needed since jQuery defines itself as a module named "jquery".

 This project will be kept relatively up to date with the latest jQuery and RequireJS files as they are released.